 Making the most of your resources

-How do your resources also help you feel more connected or less lonely?
-Draw a circle with you in the middle and then write around it how all your different resources help you.
+Do your resources also help you feel more connected, and supported?
+Try drawing a circle, writing 'Me' in the middle and around that writing how all your different resources help you.
 How does thinking about your resources make you feel?

 - How do your different resources make you more resilient?
-Think of something which happened to you and how your resources helped you.
+Think of times your resources helped you.

-- How can you be a helpful resource for someone else?
-Write down different ways you can help others, like listening to their concerns, posting a letter for them, or helping them get to the shops.
+- Can you be a useful resource for someone else?
+Write down how you can support others, like listening, posting a letter, giving a lift or collecting shopping or prescriptions.